timlohse1104/tilloh.dev/frontend/README.md

 ```

 3. Open the browser at `http://localhost:5173`
-4. Make changes to the code and see the changes in the browser
+4. Make changes to the frontend code and see the changes in the browser
 5. Press `strg + c` to stop the server

 # Deployment